MathewT/aws-certified-developer/IAM.md

 # IAM

+AWS IAM manages **users** and their level of access to the AWS console.

 ## Users
 1. IAM is universal, does not apply to regions.
 2. New users have NO permissions when first created.